I Shot Andy Warhol: Plot

-The film opens immediately after Valerie Solanas attempted assassination of Andy Warhol at The Factory in 1968, followed by her being put into custody for the attack.
-The film then uses flashbacks to when Valerie was living in New York as a sex worker, then to her difficult childhood, then to her success in studying psychology at college.
-Here, Valerie discovers that she is a lesbian, that she can write, and that she has a distinctive view of the world.
-This leads her to New York City and its downtown underworld.
-Through her friend Stevie, she meets Candy Darling, who in turn introduces her to Warhol.
+The film opens in medias res immediately after Valerie Solanas' attempted assassination of Andy Warhol at the Factory in New York City in 1968, followed by her being taken into custody for the attack.
+The film then uses flashbacks to when Valerie was living in New York as a sex worker, then to her difficult childhood, then to her success in studying psychology at the University of Maryland, College Park.
+At college, Valerie discovers that she is a lesbian, begins writing, and develops a radical feminist worldview.
+This leads her to New York City and the bohemian underworld of Lower Manhattan.
+Through her friend Stevie, she meets Warhol superstar Candy Darling, who in turn introduces her to Andy Warhol.
+She begins writing the SCUM Manifesto, which calls for the overthrow of capitalism and the eradication of all men.